-How the Diamond Empowerment Fund and the Flaviana Matata Foundation are Helping Girls Succeed Through Education
+How Diamonds Do Good and the Flaviana Matata Foundation are Helping Girls Succeed Through Education

 For model Flaviana Matata, being crowned Miss Universe Tanzania and enjoying a successful international career just wasn’t enough.